fedepacher/CreateMySQLwithCSV/README.md

 ## Folders

 The `loadFiles` folder will contain all the `csv`, `xls` and `xlsx` files to be converted to `csv` extension.
 In case this folder does not exist, it should be created.<br>
-In the `csvFiles` will be copied all the `csv` files and then, those file will be copied to the respective folder in order to be recognized for Workbent to be loaded.
-In case this folder does not exist, it should be created.<br>
+In the `csvFiles` will be created automatically and it will contain all the `csv` files.
+Those file will be copied to the respective folder in order to be recognized for Workbench and load them correctly.<br>

 ## Password